ansys/scade-almgw-msoffice/doc/source/contributing.rst

 Use ``pre-commit``
 ^^^^^^^^^^^^^^^^^^
-Ansys SCADE LifeCycle ALM Gateway connector for MS-Office follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys developer's guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.
+Ansys SCADE ALM Gateway connector for MS-Office follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys developer's guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.